carbonscott/paper_SPI_classifier/storyline.md

 - [G] Estimate how good are our training examples.
   [G] (Variety of hit matters).
   - [G] Recall is a good indicator for real-time labeling.
-    [G] imagine all 40 hits look similar, it won't work.
+    [G] Imagine all 40 hits look similar, it won't work.
 Recall of multi-hit will tell it.
 - [O] Data augmentation enables training on small number of uniquely labeled images.
   - [O] Saving manual labeling effort.